Home Owners' Loan Corporation: Organizational history

 HOLC was established as an emergency agency under Federal Home Loan Bank Board (FHLBB) supervision by the Home Owners' Loan Act of 1933, June 13, 1933.
 It was transferred with FHLBB and its components to the Federal Loan Agency by Reorganization Plan No. I of 1939, effective July 1, 1939.
 It was assigned with other components of abolished FHLBB to the Federal Home Loan Bank Administration (FHLBA), National Housing Agency, by EO 9070, February 24, 1942.
-Its board of directors was abolished by Reorganization Plan No. 3 of 1947, effective July 27, 1947, and HOLC was assigned, for purposes of liquidation, to the Home Loan Bank Board within the Housing and Home Finance Agency.
+Its board of directors was abolished by Reorganization Plan No. 3 of 1947, effective July 27, 1947, and H.O.L.C. was assigned, for purposes of liquidation, to the Home Loan Bank Board within the Housing and Home Finance Agency.
 It was terminated by order of Home Loan Bank Board Secretary, effective February 3, 1954, pursuant to an act of June 30, 1953.

 Operations

 The HOLC issued bonds and then used the bonds to purchase mortgage loans from lenders.
 The loans purchased were for homeowners who were having problems making the payments on their mortgage loans "through no fault of their own".
 The HOLC refinanced the loans for the borrowers.
 Many lenders gained from selling the loans because the HOLC bought the loans by offering a value of bonds equal to the amount of principal owed by the borrower, unpaid interest on the loan, and taxes that the lender paid on the property.
 This value of the loan was the amount of the loan that was refinanced for the borrower.
 The borrower gained because they were offered a loan with a longer time frame at a lower interest rate.
 It was rare to reduce the amount of principal owed.
-The Government gave $200 million dollars to the people and it will help the people to be able to pay off the mortgage and they won't lose their house.
+The Government gave $200 million to the people and it will help the people to be able to pay off the mortgage and they would not lose their house.